Yingxin-Z/biostat-203b-2024-winter/hw4/grade_hw4.md

 -   If necessary, are there clear instructions, either in report or in a separate file, how to reproduce the results?

-    `satoken <- "biostat-203b-2024-winter-313290ce47a6.json”` does not work since the json file is in the same folder as your qmd file. `-2.0`
+    `satoken <- "biostat-203b-2024-winter-313290ce47a6.json”` does not work since the json file is in the same folder as your qmd file.
+But I considered you comment. `-2.0`

 ### R code style: 20/20